JetBrains/Exposed/README.md

 ## Pull requests

 We actively welcome your pull requests.
-However, linking your work to an existing issue is preferred.
+However, linking your work to an [existing issue](https://youtrack.jetbrains.com/issues/EXPOSED) is preferred.

--   Fork the repo and create your branch from main.
+-   Fork the repo and create your branch from `main`.
--   Name your branch something that is descriptive to the work you are doing. i.e. adds-new-thing.
+-   Name your branch something that is descriptive to the work you are doing. i.e. `adds-new-thing`.
 -   If you've added code that should be tested, add tests and ensure the test suite passes.
 -   Make sure you address any lint warnings.
--   If you make the existing code better, please let us know in your PR description.
+-   If you make the existing code better, please let us know by filling out the PR template description.
+-   Please choose a PR title that starts with a [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification, followed by the issue code and description. e.g. `fix: EXPOSED-123 Fix a specific bug`.

 See the [contribution guidelines](https://jetbrains.github.io/Exposed/contributing.html) for more details.